 significant delay in the receipt of comments.
 For information about

 security procedures concerning the delivery of materials by hand,

-express delivery, messenger or courier service, please contact the OSHA
+express delivery, messenger, or courier service, please contact the

 website.
 All submissions, including copyrighted material, are available

-submit comments and access the docket is available at the website's
+access the docket is available through the website's ``User Tips''

-available from the website and for assistance in using the internet to
+not available from the website, and for assistance in using the

 V. Authority and Signature

 Loren Sweatt, Deputy Assistant Secretary of Labor for Occupational